Skip to main content

 • User App— shows how to have a stateful web service to register and manage users.

-• Accepts an A and returns B
+• Accepts an Request and returns Response

-• Uses the R from the environment
+• Uses the Env from the environment

 1. Greeting App